apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Co-administration of Dextromethorphan with 6Ipzocin 30 mg Injection 1 ml can increase the risk of serotonin syndrome (A condition in which a chemical called serotonin builds up in your body).
+Co-administration of 6Ipzocin 30 mg Injection 1 ml with Ziprasidone can increase the risk of serious side effects.

 How to manage the interaction: